 Linda Ronstadt, Linda Ronstadt, 1972

-Recorded live at the Troubadour in July 1971, the members of the Eagles (before they were known as the Eagles) backed Linda on this cover of the 1965 hit by Fontella Bass.
+Recorded live at the Troubadour in July 1971, three future members of the Eagles backed Linda on this cover of the 1965 hit by Fontella Bass.
 It was a hard choice between this song and the beautiful “Birds” (written by Neil Young) which was recorded the same night, and also features Randy on backup vocals.
 But, knowing Randy’s love of R&B music, I chose this one.
-Randy only sings backup on the track, but he’s noticeable.
-Mike Bowden, Linda’s bassist (formerly of Don Henley’s band, Shiloh) is credited on bass.
-Bernie Leadon is not credited on this track, but he does appear on the album.
+Randy only sings backup on the track, not bass.
+That credit is given to Linda’s bassist, Mike Bowden.
+Bernie Leadon also appears on the album, but is not credited on this track.